Alternate Hours Demonstration Site Grants

 Participating Centres will develop and confirm policies, programs, fee structures, staffing models, and meal menus for their alternate hours programming and will participate in evaluation of the “Alternate Hours Program”.

 Submit the completed application form in-person, or by mail, email, or fax to:

 25 Water St, Suite 101, Summerside, PE C1N 1B6

 Questions?
 Contact Garth Waite at firstname.lastname@example.org or by phone at 902-438-4880

 Interested Centers may submit applications for this grant at any time until February 28, 2019.
 Applications will be reviewed immediately upon receipt.

 More Question & Answers

 A: As with many changes, it may take some time before there is full uptake for a new service or approach.
-Funding under this program will assist licensed centers to develop and evaluate alternate hours programming options at their cCnter for families involved in shift work or seasonal employment in their community.
+Funding under this program will assist licensed centres to develop and evaluate alternate hours programming options at their centre for families involved in shift work or seasonal employment in their community.
 There will be an evaluation component for this program to help identify approaches that work and support shared learning for the sector.
 Over time, a sustainable level of program demand will need to be realized to support continuation of alternate hours programming.

 Q: Is there a minimum amount of “Alternate Hours” programming time required?